 Curriculum Policy Document: The Ontario Curriculum: Grade 5 Mathematics

 Course Developer: Virtual Elementary School

-Development Date: 2019
+Development Date: 2020

 In the Numbers Up to 100 000 unit, students learn to read and write numbers up to 10 000, explore place value up to 100 000, and represent numbers up to 100 000.
 Students also compare and order whole numbers and solve problems up to 100 000.

-The evaluation for this course is based on the student's achievement of curriculum expectations.
+Student evaluation in this course is based on the student's achievement of curriculum expectations.
 The final letter grade represents the quality of the student's overall fulfillment of the expectations for the course and reflects the corresponding level of achievement as described in the achievement chart for the discipline.
-The final grade will be determined based on each of the 8 units (12.5% each) and will reflect the student’s most consistent level of achievement throughout the course, although special consideration will be given to more recent evidence of achievement.
-There is no final assessment, such as an exam, in this course.
+The final grade reflects the student’s most consistent level of achievement across all units in the course, although special consideration is given to more recent evidence of achievement.
+Students are not required to write a final exam, in this course.